• Home

 Summary

-are all represented in a vector form of singular values instead of the S
+The three methods of course share some similarity.
+For example, the returned s are all represented in a vector form of singular values instead of the S matrix itself in SVD decomposition.

 It is rather amazing to see that there are so many subtle differences between the similar APIs in these three libraries.
 Especially when, more or less, tensorflow and pytorch have given some promise on the consitent interface with numpy in terms of linear algebra operations.
 The fact in this short post (the same API can behave differently in many ways between the three libraries) reminds us to read the corresponding documentations carefully and don’t take it for granted that the similar API should behave the same.
 That is to say, it may raise error when using functions in tensorflow and pytorch just as how they are used in numpy.